dbj-systems/dbj--nanoplay/README.md

 One interesting TU place is inside the Nanolib in the folder `dbj--nanolib` in the file `dbj++valstat.h` where by the end of file we test the `valstat` default traits.
 That is why we have done `#define TESTING_DBJ_RETVALS` before including it into this project.

+## Why have I done this?

-Idea and guiding principle is that standard C++ can be simple and useful.
+Sadly, very often it is not, so the idea and guiding principle is that standard C++ can be simple and useful.

 Thus the code you find here is not overly complex, neither the files are 10K lines monsters.
 I will be adding TU's in future releases to test the quality of dbj++ Nanolib implementation and to show the ways of using it.

 And yes, code in here tends to be well commented.